psu-mcnl/fMRI-Arousal/README.md

 <!-- ABOUT THE PROJECT -->
 ## Overview
 This repository is the implementation code of the paper "Propagating cortical waves coordinate sensory encoding and memory retrieval in the human brain".
+The code is currently under construction and will be made available shortly.